My adventure of becoming a furniture designer is a tale of mystery.

 As I reflect on giving myself a second chance, I feel my heart calling me back home to my furniture.
 My sketches await their turn, resting peacefully inside my sketchbooks and computer.
 Though they’re invisible to the world still, I no longer feel as if my heart is locked away from those who I most want to connect with.
 I can still share my heart in other ways until my products are ready to market.

 All my career, I have been in the services industry which meant I could birth a business overnight.
 With my website design and phone sales skills, I could throw a site on the internet and be open for business within hours, and I did that over the years as necessary.

 The biggest challenge for me with switching to a product–based business was the amount of time, resources, and partnership needed to get something started.
 I couldn’t be a lone wolf here as I’ve always been.
 Everything was about alignment, divine timing, and divine partnership.

 There was also money.
 Jewelry making, as I saw, was simple and inexpensive to start, which is why my logical mind took me there.
 But with furniture, the investment needed is a lot more costly, especially when I am not mass manufacturing and am committed to luxury–level hand craftsmanship.

-For those wondering if I had studied furniture design before—I did not.
+Actually, I’ve never studied furniture design.
 I didn’t even study product design.
 What I had studied was Communications Design (graphic design) at Parsons School of Design in New York.